Cosmetic Dentistry – Bleaching Veneers

 - What type of maintenance will be required?

 Dr. Bao Nguyen can answer the questions you have about the techniques used to improve your smile.
-The condition of your teeth and your desired result often indicate the best procedure for you.
+The condition of your teeth and your desired result indicate the best procedure for you.